VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **A chicken once had its head cut off and survived for over eighteen months, headless**
+- ⚡ Daily fun fact: **The first human heart transplant happened on December 3, 1967.
+Unfortunately the patient only lived for eighteen days, succumbing in the end to pneumonia**

 <h3 align="left">Connect with me:</h3>
 <p align="left">